varsha-vishwanath/varsha_phase2/picoctf/ReverseEngg.md

 ## Concepts learnt:

-- Include the new topics you've come across and explain them in brief
--
+I learned what a GDB is, how to use one on a surface-level and some dissassembly syntax.

 ## Notes:

-- I may have been able to find a website that would've help me dissassemble the file more easily, but i think the method I ended up using helped me become more familiar with using the wsl anyways.
+I may have been able to find a website that would've help me dissassemble the file more easily, but i think the method I ended up using helped me become more familiar with using the wsl anyways.

 ## Resources: